-- ▶ It is recommended that at least one certified ACI flatwork finisher be involved in the finishing. - ▶ Use of fly ash or slag cement will change the time of finishing. - ▶ The recommended sequence for finishing includes strike-off, bull floating, edging, curing, jointing and texturing. - Do not perform finishing operations while bleed water is still visible. - ▶ Do not use steel trowels, fresnos or other tools that may seal the surface prematurely. - ▶ Do not sprinkle water onto the surface (blessing the concrete) to aid in finishing. - ► Edge the concrete around the perimeter (maximum radius = 1⁄2 inch) and at all tooled joints. - ▶ Using a stiff-bristle broom, apply a "broomed" texture. - ► NOTE: the use of an evaporation retarder is highly recommended on low humidity and/or windy days and the use of a finishing aid, either integral or topical is beneficial with Type 1L cements
+- It is recommended that at least one certified ACI flatwork finisher be involved in the finishing. - ▶ Use of fly ash or slag cement will change the time of finishing. - The recommended sequence for finishing includes strike-off, bull floating, edging, curing, jointing and texturing. - Do not perform finishing operations while bleed water is still visible. - Do not use steel trowels, fresnos or other tools that may seal the surface prematurely. - Do not sprinkle water onto the surface (blessing the concrete) to aid in finishing. - Edge the concrete around the perimeter (maximum radius = 1⁄2 inch) and at all tooled joints. - ▶ Using a stiff-bristle broom, apply a "broomed" texture. - NOTE: the use of an evaporation retarder is recommended on low humidity and/or windy days.